 Dr. Van Balen suggests using age appropriate insect repellents, wearing long sleeve shirts and long pants in the mornings and at night, using screens on doors and windows and checking around home for places where mosquitoes are most likely to lay eggs, such as old tires, buckets, pools, bird baths or trash cans that may contain standing water.

-- Helpful tips in preventing children from bites
+- Banish bug bites: Helpful tips in protecting children

 - A little bug bite or a bigger problem?